yuanhang3260/hadoop-framework/README.md

 ###2.1 Distributed File System(DFS)

-General Description
+####General Description

 Our DFS consists of two major parts: (1) NameNode and (2) DataNode.
 NameNode manages files metadata, periodically checks the status of DataNodes and files.
-DataNode is where data is stored and reports its overall availability.
+DataNode is where data is stored and reports its overall availability to NameNode.

-The DFS implements a

 Each file in DFS is denoted as an HDFSFile whose metadata is managed by NameNode.
 Each HDFSFile consists of file name, a list of chunks into which a huge file is divided, replica factor that describes the enforced replication amount for each file, availability of a file.